Community Asset Inventory: A Guide to Local Housing Resources

 The cities of Olympia, Lacey, and Tumwater, Thurston County, Washington State, and the United States as a whole have struggled to address the housing crisis and connected rent burden crisis.
 Attempts to address the housing crisis have consisted of statewide property tax exemption efforts for multifamily housing developments and additional extensions of tax exemptions for multifamily housing developments that include an amount of affordable housing, local rezoning efforts to promote the “missing middle” housing supply of duplexes, triplexes, fourplexes, and townhomes, local allowances of Accessory Dwelling Units on single family housing properties within municipalities, and an increase in housing support services and transitional housing for unhoused populations.

 Our local communities have responded to the housing crisis and policy proposals that impact their ongoing ability to stay in their community, including the development of grassroots organizations and nonprofits hopeful to advance and support further affordable housing development in their city.
-In recent years, cities such as Seattle have begun the process of developing social housing: public housing available to households making up to 130% of the Area Median Income with rents limited to 30% of household income.
+In recent years, cities such as Seattle have begun the process of developing social housing: publicly owned housing available to households making up to 130% of the Area Median Income (AMI) with rents limited to 30% of household income.
 Nationally, more communities are becoming aware of the potential benefits of social housing for their community in combating the affordable housing crisis.
-This community asset inventory serves as a resource to describe our current affordable housing landscape and assist local community organizations in advancing policies to combat the housing crisis such as social housing.
-This resource serves as a starting point for future work and publications about the Olympia-Lacey-Tumwater, and Thurston County more broadly, affordable housing environment.
-If you have interest in being involved in future community asset inventorying of Olympia, Lacey, and Tumwater’s affordable housing assets, sign up here.
+This community asset inventory serves as a resource to describe our current housing landscape and assist local community organizations in advancing policies to combat the housing crisis such as social housing.
+This resource serves as a starting point for future work and publications about the Olympia-Lacey-Tumwater, and Thurston County more broadly, housing environment.
+If you have interest in being involved in future community asset inventorying of Olympia, Lacey, and Tumwater’s housing assets, email OLTHousingHub@gmail.com.
 If you have interest in keeping up to date with future publications relating to this work, sign up here.

 Understanding Community Assets

-This community asset inventory is based on an Asset-Based Community Development methodology (4_Essential_Elements_of_ABCD_Process_529969028.pdf).
+This community asset inventory is based on an Asset-Based Community Development methodology.
 Its purpose is to identify assets currently existing within our community that may be used, capitalized upon, and further developed to address our community’s needs.
 This community asset inventory specifically focuses on assets relating to affordable housing development in Olympia, Lacey, and Tumwater.
-Asset categories analyzed for this community asset inventory include financial assets, infrastructure assets, natural assets, political assets, and social assets.
-Asset categories remaining for future analysis include cultural assets and human assets.
+Asset categories analyzed for this community asset inventory include financial assets, infrastructure assets, natural assets, and political assets.
+Asset categories remaining for future analysis include cultural assets, social assets, and human assets.
 Future work pertaining to this community asset inventory includes community surveying, organizational interviews, and presentation of the original findings for community feedback and direction of future work.

 Purpose and Research Questions